openebs/website/website/src/blogs/openebs-community-releases-v1-1-maintaining-a-faster-release-cadence.md

 OpenEBS Release 1.1 has been about fixing and documenting the cross-platform usability issues reported by users and also laying the foundation for some of the long-overdue backlogs like CSI Driver, automated upgrades, day 2 operations, and others.

-Before we get into the specifics of the current release, the last three OpenEBS releases have set an interesting precedent towards attaining a *monthly release cadence.*
+Before we get into the specifics of the current release, the last three OpenEBS releases have set an interesting precedent towards attaining a *monthly release cadence*.

 OpenEBS was built by adopting the cloud-native and microservices principles, and it is almost only natural to also reap the benefits of true DevOps product with faster releases.
 It is easier said than done though!
 After having experimented with several tools and having looked at various open-source projects including Kubernetes, we have arrived at the following process, which is helping us maintain release cadence and thereby being responsive to the user requirements.